fufububu/Signature_pdf/README.md

 We want markers superimposed on the folding of pages 1, 9, 7, 25, 33, 41 of this file before printing it.
 Copy *Sample booklet.pdf* from *sample* folder in your working directory and execute c:\temp\java -jar Signature_pdf.java c:\temp "Sample booklet" "Sample booklet_OK" 6 4
-The ouput file *Sample booklet_OK.pdf* will have required markers and when printed and folded booklet spline will numbered and scaled markers to check correct stiching as shown in figure
+The ouput file *Sample booklet_OK.pdf* will contain the required markers and when printed and folded the booklet spline will show numbered and scaled markers to check correct stiching as in figure:
 <table><tr><td>
     <img src="https://github.com/fufububu/Signature_pdf/blob/master/Sample_book_spine.png"width="1024" height="150">
 </td></tr></table>